 - 2 in 5 Non-Hispanic American Indians and Alaska Natives have a disability

-As the population continues to age and grow, these numbers can be expected to increase as Gen X moves closer to retirement ages.
-Which makes it all that more crucial that business owners and advertisers take preventative action now to update their digital advertising.
+These numbers can be expected to increase as Gen X moves closer to retirement age.
+It is crucial that business owners and advertisers take preventative action now to update their digital advertising.
 ADA compliance for websites, social media, email marketing, and other forms of digital advertising is still relatively new.
-However, tech giants like Google, Meta (formerly Facebook), and YouTube are making changes that will help marketers with including persons who have disabilities.
+However, tech giants like Google, Meta (formerly Facebook), and YouTube are making changes that will help marketers include persons who have disabilities.

-With all forms of digital advertising, you want to make sure it is accessible for people with all four types of disabilities: visual, hearing, motor, and cognitive.
+With all forms of digital advertising, it is important to make sure everything is accessible for people with all four types of disabilities: visual, hearing, motor, and cognitive.

 Here are our recommendations and tips for including ADA compliance standards in your digital advertising.

 Proper accessibility covers everything on your website: menu structure, background images, file format, submission forms, links, eCommerce features and more.
-Avoid pop-ups, automatic playing audio, or other special effects that interrupt the website page.
+Avoid pop-ups, audio that plays automatically, or other special effects that interrupt the website page.
 These items can disrupt the assistive technology that disabled persons use to understand what is on the website page.

 Don’t get too fancy with your website design either.
-The navigation bar needs to be clear, concise, and organized for assistive technology to identify and translate it.
-Sticking to a standardized layout will help all your customers to easily find your information on your website, save on expenses, and make it easier to update in the long run.
+The navigation bar needs to be clear, concise, and organized for assistive technology to be able to identify and translate it.
+Sticking to a standardized layout will allow your customers to easily find your information on your website, save on expenses, and make it easier to update in the long run.
 If a user can’t navigate your website using only a keyboard, then you need to make changes to your website.

 Colors also play an important role.
 Having too many bright colors or too many dull colors can make it harder for assistive technology and disabled persons to identify your brand and relevant CTAs.
 Inconsistent coloring can be confusing as well.
 Make sure you define which colors will be used for text, headlines, CTAs, and backgrounds so it is consistent in all brand advertising.